Despite losing my teens and all of my 20’s to depression, anxiety and self-harm etc. I achieved an employment contract at the grand old age of 32.

-I have experienced poor mental wellbeing and more recently developed a chronic physical condition that has given me some additional insight into the factors that require us to think differently about how we work and in what environment we work in.
+Having experienced poor mental wellbeing and more recently a chronic pain condition (Fibromyalgia) it has given me some additional insight into the factors that require us to think differently about how we work and in what environment we work in.

 CPD is very important to me and I’m just completing my ILM Certificate in Leadership and I’m about to start a Certificate in Resilience Coaching.

 I am Policy Lead for Self Management and Health Literacy at the Scottish Government.

 In this role have wide-ranging responsibility for supporting policy and strategy developments related to person-centred care.

 I have responsibility for Scotland’s action plan for Health Literacy, Making it Easy, and the Self-Management Strategy Gaun Yersel! which was written by the Health and Social Care Alliance Scotland from the perspective of people living with long-term conditions.

 A career civil servant, I have worked for more than fifteen years on programmes relating to cross-sector working, information governance, technology strategy, and transformational change.

 I have come on board to give operational support, offer policy and strategy skills, and feel passionate about what we are trying to achieve.
 I also have a real passion for food!
 Without a doubt, good food and mental health and wellbeing go hand in hand so head over the Lunchquest (Reviews of Breakfast, Lunch & Dining opportunities) and Scran Salon (Edinburgh’s Monthly Food Shindig) to feed those brain cells.